fefa4ka/traffic-light-detector-backend/README.md

 * Channel 4 - Red light of the traffic light B
 * Channel 8 - Green light of the traffic light B

+## Mapping Channels to Traffic Lights
+To determine the current state of a traffic light, the backend groups related channels under a single traffic light entity.

+For example:
+- If `Channel 1` (Red light A) is active and `Channel 2` (Green light A) is inactive → Traffic light A is RED.
+- If `Channel 1` (Red light A) is inactive and `Channel 2` (Green light A) is active → Traffic light A is GREEN.

+The same rules apply to other traffic lights.
+These mappings allow the system to infer the active state of a complete intersection.

 # Architecture and Implementation

 ## System Overview